fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 The assembly line doesn't need to keep track of state.
 However, the units or microservices have to coordinate with each other.
 So, **queuing and messaging** becomes important as an alternative to keeping state.
 You can't get away from state in all cases.
 In those cases, you have to try to make state **scalable** and **reliable** and that leads to another common design pattern you'll want to know.
 Familiarize yourself with common design patterns, not just what they are, but how they work.
 It can come in handy to imagine the question in the context of a solution.
 For example, dividing the problem solution into front-end and back-end, stateless and stateful can be very helpful in surfacing the key design issues.
 There are resources, for example, architectures in our online documentation.

 The design shown is a general solution.
 It doesn't fit all cases, but is very common.
-First there's a scalable front-end with fail-over.
+**First** there's a scalable front-end with fail-over.
-Second are many small stateless servers for back-end scalability.
+**Second** are many small stateless servers for back-end scalability.
-Third, is the state information isolated and separated from the front and back-end.
+**Third**, is the state information isolated and separated from the front and back-end.

 ### Designing Network, Storage, and Compute Resources